richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * [1] Google's R Style Guide: `An opening curly brace should never go on its own line; a closing curly brace should always go on its own line.`
  * [2] The GNU coding standards, by Free Software Foundation, Inc., http://www.gnu.org/prep/standards, `It is important to put the open-brace that starts the body of a C function in column one`
  * [3] The GNU coding standards, by Free Software Foundation, Inc., http://www.gnu.org/prep/standards, `Avoid putting open-brace, open-parenthesis or open-bracket in column one when they are inside a function`
+ * [4] 'R packages' by Hadley Wickham, O'Reilly Media, Inc., 2015, Chapter 3, paragraph 'Curly braces': `An opening curly brace should never go on its own line and should always be followed by a new line`
+ * [5] 'R packages' by Hadley Wickham, O'Reilly Media, Inc., 2015, Chapter 3, paragraph 'Curly braces': `A closing curly brace should always go on its own line, unless it's followed by else`

 ## BR.2: Be consistent in ommitting curly braces when they can be ommitted [1]